How to Open MDF File - A Complete Guide

 How to open MDF files?

-Open MDF file in SQL Server Management Studio
+Method 1: Open MDF File Using SQL Server Management Studio (SSMS)

 1. Open SQL Server Management Studio